3D Modeling (MODL) Courses

 - Transferable:CSU

-In this course, career-minded students will explore advanced concepts of website communications, applying user-centered design principles to improve interactive features.
-Using an industry-standard CMS (content management system), students will learn to add extensions to the core features, advanced theme customization with CSS, child themes, and customized functions and layouts.
+In this course, career-minded students will explore advanced concepts of website communications, applying human-centered design principles to improve interactive features.
+Using an industry-standard content management system (CMS), students will learn to add extensions to the core features, advanced theme customization with CSS, child themes, and customized functions and layouts.
 Students will improve interaction with users through social media and email marketing, eCommerce, advanced forms and surveys, targeted SEO, and event calendars.
 Students who complete this course will have the ability to create and manage complex website systems and tools.
 Students will be required to have or purchase Web hosting and a domain name ($50-$75).
-Formerly known as GCOM 362
+Formerly known as GCOM 362.

 Upon completion of this course, the student will be able to: